-The first thing that you should know is that like the insanity defense, your Escondido defense attorney will likely be hesitant to use this defense strategy.
+The first thing that you should know is that like the insanity defense, your attorney will likely be hesitant to use this defense strategy.
 It is considered a long shot, very rarely applies to criminal cases and there are usually better defenses available in most cases.
 That being said, if you actually did commit a crime while sleepwalking, telling the truth might be the best way to go.
-That being said, if you commit a crime while awake or asleep, you should absolutely refuse to speak to the police without first discussing your case with a criminal lawyer in Oceanside.
+That being said, whether you commit a crime while awake or asleep, you should absolutely refuse to speak to the police without first discussing your case with a criminal lawyer.

 Because these cases are so rare and so often misunderstood, your defense will usually require the testimony of an expert witness familiar with similar sleep disorders.
 He or she can attest not only to your behavior, but also to any underlying cause of your sleepwalking.
 The expert will also be critical in establishing that you are not responsible for your behavior while sleep walking, even if witnesses believed you were in control of your mental state at the time.

 Do Not Attempt this Defense On Your Own

 It is important to recognize that even the slightest detail could work for or against you if you are attempting the sleepwalking defense.
 Be sure to speak with a Carlsbad defense attorney as soon as possible if you have been accused of a crime that you may have committed while asleep.